We asked some teachers how they've been using Educake in and out of the classroom. Here are the ideas they shared - read on for further details:

 Alongside questions, science and geography teachers can assign study guides (links to how-to video).
 These cover the key points of every unit in the GCSE specification in bite-size chunks.
 Available for AQA, Edexcel and OCR Gateway Science, and AQA Geography.

-You can assign links to other online resources and share tests to your Microsoft Teams or Google Classroom pages, using the ‘share a link’ button.
+You can assign links to other online resources and share quizzes to your Microsoft Teams or Google Classroom pages, using the ‘share a link’ button.
 Find out more.

 “During lockdown we aligned our schemes of work in KS3 and 4 with Oak National Academy and Educake sits alongside that.
 It's been particularly useful with our spiral curriculum that we’ve been able to set tests, so that students can just keep dipping in and out.”
 Simon Acton, Head of Science, Haydock High School

-6. Encourage students to set themselves tests for practice
+6. Encourage students to set themselves quizzes for practice

-Students can set their own questions to further test their knowledge.
-The Smart Assistant creates personalised tests based on previous results.
-When a student logs in three tests are automatically suggested to help students find a good place to start.
+Students can set their own questions to further quiz their knowledge.
+The Revision Wizard creates personalised quizzes based on previous results.

 “The best impact it has on students is… reducing test anxiety… They really like that when they get it wrong, it shows them the correct answer straight away” Ben Fisher, Head of Science, St Ursula’s Convent School

-7. Create template tests to share with your department
+7. Create template quizzes to share with your department

-One teacher told us that her school had set up template tests for each year group to use during lockdown.
-When you create a test you can choose to save it as a template that means it is easily accessible for all the teachers in your department.
+One teacher told us that her school had set up template quizzes for each year group to use during lockdown.
+When you create a quiz you can choose to save it as a template that means it is easily accessible for all the teachers in your department.

 “Saving tests as a template means that every teacher is able to use them.
 So we've got those already set up and ready to go.”
 Heather Thomson, Head of Physics, St Bartholomew’s School,